-SICKLE CELL DISEASE (SCD) is a genetic blood disorder that affects millions of individuals worldwide.
+SICKLE CELL DISEASE (SCD), also know as Sickle Cell Anemia, is a genetic blood disorder that affects millions of individuals worldwide.
 It is most common in people from sub-saharan Africa and their descendants all around the world including America and the Caribbean for example.
 It also affects people in North Africa, India and Southern Europe.
 It is characterized by the production of abnormal hemoglobin.
 The condition leads to the formation of sickle-shaped red blood cells.
 These malformed cells can cause blockages in blood vessels, leading to various complications.
 This site aims to provide information about preventing sickle cell disease.
 It hopes to inform couples, who both have the trait for sickle cell disease, how they can have a child without sickle cell disease.
-Some of the information maybe relevant to those who suffer from infertility due to having sickle cell and it’s treatments.
+Some of the information maybe relevant to those who suffer from infertility due to having sickle cell and its treatments.

 The diagnosis is generally made at birth in the United States when newborns are tested.
 Some parents opt out of testing for their newborn.
 Unfortunately, some newborns that have a positive screen for sickle cell end up being lost to follow up.
 Also, if the child is born only with the trait and not the disease, the parents may forget their child has it and the child may grow up being unaware that they have the trait for SCD.